"Bioengineered" or "GMO"?

 The term "bioengineering". . . refers to a food (A) that contains genetic material that has been modified through in vitro recombinant deoxyribonucleic acid (DNA) techniques; and (B) for which the modification could not otherwise be obtained through conventional breeding or found in nature.
 (7 U.S.C.
 1639(1))

-The rule-makers who crafted this new BE definition were clearly inspired to make sure that BE encompassed only those technical methods associated with genetic engineering while adhering to the regular person’s understanding of a GMO.
-At the highest level, the term BE accomplishes this goal.
+The rule-makers who crafted this new BE definition were clearly inspired to make sure that bioengineered food encompassed only those technical methods associated with genetic engineering while adhering to the regular person’s understanding of a GMO.
+At the highest level, the term bioengineering accomplishes this goal.

 But only at the highest level.